NiGuangOwO/Triggernometry/readme.md

 ```

 ## Current To-do List
-- [x] `==` as string comparison operator
+- [ ] Detailed action descriptions
 - [ ] review

 ## Future
 - [ ] More intelligent autofill: close the brackets, move the cursor, and refresh the autofill form.
+- [ ] RichTextBox
 - [ ] Dictionary Variable Editor (Sort)
 - [ ] Show the count of errors and warnings
 - [x] combobox row height (written but not used: the customized drawing caused the loading time changed from 1 s to 3 s)